git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * The buttons on the grid start/record the clips.
 * Long press a pad to select the clip without starting it.
-* If Select is pressed when pressing a pad it is only selected and not started.
+* Hold Select to immediately launch a clip.
+Release the clip pad while holding Select, to return immediately to the last playing clip.
 * The 1/4 to 1/32t buttons start scenes.
 * The arrow keys scroll the grid.
 Hold **Shift** to scroll in blocks of 8.
 * Pressing Shift+1st row buttons returns to the arrangement for that track.